marktab/CloudSecurityGuide/README.md

 ---

 ## Contents
-The guide is divided into 12 parts, each focusing on a key aspect of cloud security:
+The guide is divided into 12 white papers, each focusing on a key aspect of cloud security:

 1. **Introduction to CompTIA Security+ SY0-701 for Cloud Architects**
    Foundational concepts and the role of security in cloud architecture.